 Is beer good for plants?
 After all, beer is mostly water with carbohydrates and yeast, so what is the big deal if plants get some of it?
 While it is true that beer is mostly water, which helps promote plant growth, using leftover beer on plants may not be a great idea because it only contains simple sugar, yeast, and contains alcohol.

-So, what are other reasons that adding beer to a plant’s diet isn’t a great idea?
+So, is beer good for plants or does beer hurt plants?
+What are other reasons that adding beer to a plant’s diet isn’t a great idea?
 What does beer consist of exactly?
 Can you add beer to a compost pile, which can be part of an organic fertilizer option for your garden soil?
 Can beer help deter bugs away from your garden plants?

 Here is the complete guide about using beer on indoor plants and your outdoor garden.

 According to Renegade Brewing, beer consists of water, hops, carbon dioxide, barley, a small amount of protein, and beneficial bacteria yeast.
 Most beers consist of over 90% water, and there is a breakdown between hard and soft water when making this drink.
 Finally, outside of those main ingredients, breweries and DIY beer enthusiasts can always add additional ingredients to give their cup of beer a different flavor.